-During the fourth quarter of 2019, the Company recorded net income of \$8.2 million on construction revenue of \$420.6 million compared with net income of \$6.4 million on \$385.9 million of construction revenue respectively in 2018.
-The year-over-year increase of revenue in the fourth quarter of 9.0% was driven by growth in the industrial work program more than offsetting a decline in the institutional work programs.
-The year-over-year increase in fourth quarter net income is reflective of the improvement in earnings attributable to the mix of higher margin industrial work program in the fourth quarter of 2019.
+During the first quarter of 2020, the Company recorded net income of \$1.1 million on construction revenue of \$321.6 million compared with net loss of \$6.5 million on \$261.8 million of construction revenue respectively in 2019.
+The year-over-year increase of revenue in the first quarter of 22.9% was driven by growth in the industrial work program, while the commercial and institutional work program was effectively flat.
+The year-over-year increase in first quarter net income is reflective of the improvement in revenue and earnings attributable to the mix of higher margin industrial work program.

-The Company's fourth quarter gross profit of \$26.4 million was \$3.8 million or 16.2% higher than the \$22.7 million recorded a year ago.
-The increase in the amount of fourth quarter 2019 gross profit is driven by the higher quarterly construction revenues year-over-year.
-In addition, the increase in gross profit is due to a higher-margin work program as revenue contribution shifted from predominantly institutional and commercial projects to a more balanced work program in 2019.

-Gross Profit Percentage in the fourth quarter of 2019 was 6.3% and 0.4% higher than the Gross Profit Percentage of 5.9% recorded a year ago.
-Gross Profit Percentage in 2019 improved due to a larger volume mix of revenue recognized from the Company's higher margin self-perform operations in its industrial work programs.
+The Company's 2020 first quarter gross profit of \$16.9 million was \$10.6 million higher than the \$6.3 million recorded a year ago.
+The increase in gross profit is driven by the higher quarterly construction revenues year-over-year.
+In addition, the increase in gross profit is due to a higher-margin work program as revenue contribution shifted from predominantly institutional and commercial projects to a more balanced work program including industrial.
+The first quarter of 2019 was also negatively impacted by a PPP project that had performance issues and incurred additional cost due to design related scope growth and acceleration expenses.
+Gross Profit Percentage in the first quarter of 2020 was 5.3% and 2.9% higher than the Gross Profit Percentage of 2.4% recorded a year ago for the same reasons as gross profit.